arlantat/AttackFlow_Annotator/README.md

 # attackflow_12

 This is a joint project for my degree's capstone course.
 Meant to be a web application that aids [the main repository](https://github.com/center-for-threat-informed-defense/attack-flow) in annotating attack vectors.
-Shout out to Dan Wooldridge, the first person who contributed more than myself in any university programming projects I've done.

 ### My Main Contributions: